 The couple decided to open a coffee shop to give back to the local community, planning to donate a portion of profits to local charities.

-“I also wanted a retirement business that would provide plenty of free coffee!”
+“I also wanted a retirement business providing plenty of free coffee!”
 Kim said.

 They discovered Crimson Cup while searching for a coffee partner.

 “We looked at local roasters and a few others, and we came across Crimson Cup from a Google search,” Tom Easter said.
-“We tried the product and loved it, and knew we found the right partner for our business.”
+“We tried the product, loved it, and knew we found the right partner for our business.”

-He said he read Greg’s 7 Steps to Success book about 10 times.
+He read Greg’s 7 Steps to Success book about ten times.
 “You have to work through all 7 Steps to get the outcome you want,” he said.
 “They all fit together.
 It’s a perfect program for success!”

-Kim Easter said she was impressed with people and the integrity of Crimson Cup.
-“The knowledge they have that they’re willing to share is so valuable,” she said.
+Kim Easter said she was impressed with the people and the integrity of Crimson Cup.
+“The knowledge they have that they’re willing to share is valuable,” she said.

 “We want to model our coffee house on what we learned from Crimson Cup – the honesty and transparency of how you do business is how we want to run.”

-Asked to give advice to entrepreneurs who are thinking about opening a coffee shop, Tom Easter recommended taking a long-term approach.
+Asked to advise entrepreneurs thinking about opening a coffee shop, Tom Easter recommended a long-term approach.
 “Know that it won’t be an overnight success, so plan to work to where you want to be,” he said.
-“Have faith and confidence in yourself and the product you’re selling and give it time.”
+“Have faith and confidence in yourself and the product you’re selling, and give it time.”

-Lazy Labrador Coffee House, Kennesaw, Georgia – Founded 2021
+Lazy Labrador Coffee House, Kennesaw, Georgia – Founded in 2021

-Lazy Labrador Coffee House opened November 19, 2021, in Kennesaw, Georgia.
+Lazy Labrador Coffee House opened on November 19, 2021, in Kennesaw, Georgia.

 Bob’s black female Labrador Retriever, Bocce, struck up a friendship with Susan’s blonde male Lab, Buddy.
 Soon, the dogs were inseparable.
 Their owners married in 1994.

 A few years later, the Milanis moved to Kennesaw, Georgia.
-Bob worked as a medical device salesperson.
-Susan stayed at home to raise their two children.
+Bob worked as a medical device salesperson and stayed home to raise their two children.

 Investing in the Kennesaw Community

-After retiring in 2020, Bob and Susan wanted to become more invested in their community.
-Soon, they discovered a revitalization plan for downtown Kennesaw.
+After retiring in 2020, Bob and Susan wanted to become more invested in their community and soon discovered a revitalization plan for downtown Kennesaw.